scala-ide/docs/src/sphinx/4.0.x/features/typingviewing/auto-edits.rst

 Whenever one enters character or string literals the corresponding closing part of the literal is automatically inserted.
 If one enters three times quotation marks a multi line string literal is created.
 The editor also supports the auto deletion of such literals whenever they are empty and one deletes the opening part of the literal.

-At the moment this feature cannot be disabled, it is always active.

 Auto indentations
 -----------------

 This is definitely one of the most useful features an editor can have.
-It is another Auto Edit nobody notices its existence but everybody immediately notices its absence when it does not work the way it should.
+It is another Auto Edit nobody notices but everybody immediately notices its absence when it does not work the way it should.
 The possibility to automatically indent the cursor to the right position saves a lot of time while coding.
 Thus, it is obvious that a lot of effort is spent in this feature to maximize usability of the IDE.

 **Example:** If one hits enter at the caret position (``^``) in this code snippet ::